ledgitbe/casco/HACKATHON_README.md

 - We expressly refrained from making changes to the core of the framework inside the `lib` directory.
 - All our efforts during this hackathon were on the `generator` directory

+We took the time in this hackathon to create Bitcoin Instant Messenger (BiM) that can be found in the chatexperiment folder

 ## Here's what we did